Senthan/student/README.md

-# A version controlled key-value store with a HTTP AP
+# A version controlled key-value store with a HTTP APP

 # Student